vpsfreecz/vpsadmin/README.md

 - `VpsOutageMount` - browse affected mounts

 ## Usage
-Outages are reported through action `Outage.Create`.
+Outages are reported using action `Outage.Create`.
 Outages can be in one of the following states: staged, announced, closed or cancelled.
-After creation it's in the staged state.
+After creation, it's in the staged state.
 Staged outages are visible only to admins.

 Entities affected by the outage are registered using `Outage.Entity.Create`.